river-dot-dev/obsidian-river-sync/README.md

 **Pricing:**

-- Free tier: 100 messages/month
-- Pro tier: $9/month - unlimited messages
+- $5/month or $50/year - unlimited messages
 - [Sign up at river.dev](https://river.dev)

 The plugin itself is free and open source.
 You need a River account to use it.